fritzlb/iOS17-JIT-WIN/README.md

 - make sure to use a high quality cable.
 The default apple one should be fine.
 - the first time running the script might prompt a driver installation (WeTest USB or sth).
 Currently the only way to get it to work is to install it.
 - if windows firewall interferes, allow everything.
+- anti-virus software is known to cause issues with this.
+Consider deactivating it.
 - if you're editing shortcut.bat with the default windows editor, it might happen that Defender thinks a temporary file created by the editor itself is dangerous.
 Idk why, as a workaround I'd recommend to use something like notepad++
 - Install a copy of iTunes directly from Apple, not the MS Store
 - make sure your device is unlocked